British Columbia Highway 17

 Highway 17 is a provincial highway in British Columbia, Canada.
 It comprises two separate sections connected by a ferry link.
-The Vancouver Island section is known as the Patricia Bay Highway and connects Victoria to the Swartz Bay ferry terminal in North Saanich.
-The Lower Mainland section is known as the South Fraser Perimeter Road and connects the Tsawwassen ferry terminal to Delta and Surrey, terminating at an interchange with Highway 1 in the Fraser Valley.
+The Vancouver Island section is known as the Patricia Bay Highway and connects Victoria with the Swartz Bay ferry terminal in North Saanich.
+The Lower Mainland section is known as the South Fraser Perimeter Road (SFPR) and links the Tsawwassen ferry terminal with Delta and Surrey, terminating at an interchange with Highway 1 in the Fraser Valley.

 Route description

 Vancouver Island section

 The Island section of Highway 17 is known as the Patricia Bay Highway (locally abbreviated as the Pat Bay Highway) after nearby Patricia Bay, and is the main artery through the Saanich Peninsula, mostly travelling along its eastern coast.
 The highway is four lanes all the way from Victoria to Swartz Bay.
 The total length of the highway on the Island is 32 km.
 Highway 17 has had its present course through the area since 1978 when the Blanshard extension was completed.

 In the south, Highway 17 begins at the intersection of Belleville and Oswego streets, at the entrance to the Victoria Harbour ferry terminal, which provides a ferry connection to Port Angeles, Washington.
 It travels east for 600 m, past the grounds of the British Columbia Parliament Buildings, to Douglas Street where it intersects the Trans-Canada Highway (Highway 1).
-It travels another 180 m east, where the highway turns north as Blanshard Street (a six lane divided city street) for 3 km through the city of Victoria before leaving the city at Tolmie Avenue and for another 2 km north through the district of Saanich to the Uptown Shopping Centre; Highway 17 then becomes the Pat Bay Highway and turns into a 6 km-long freeway, with three interchanges.
-After the third interchange at Royal Oak Drive, Highway 17 turns into a 14 km mix of divided four-lane arterial and expressway including an interchange at McTavish Road, until it reaches the town of Sidney.
+It travels another 180 m east, where the highway turns north as Blanshard Street (a six lane divided city street) for 3 km through the city of Victoria before leaving the city at Tolmie Avenue and for another 2 km north through the district of Saanich to the Uptown Shopping Centre; Highway 17 then becomes the Pat Bay Highway and turns into a 6 km freeway, with three interchanges.
+After the third interchange at Royal Oak Drive, Highway 17 turns into a 14 km mix of divided, four-lane, arterial expressway including interchanges at Keating Cross Road and McTavish Road, until it reaches the town of Sidney.
 After exiting Sidney 3 km later, the Pat Bay once again becomes a freeway, with two more interchanges along its length, toward its northern terminus at the Swartz Bay ferry terminal another 3 km north.